DevendraThakare/housing.news/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 4.9.1 =
+Improved integration of 3rd party plugins on the thumbnail

 = 4.9 =
 Added option: Open link in new window; renamed back: hook 'rpwwt-widget-title' to 'widget-title'